 Listen to the “C” take here:

-August 22, 1951: This article by Elisabeth Toomey for the United Press reports that Judy was “going to try in this country what she did so successfully in the British Isles for the past five months – singing on the stage in front of what she calls ‘paying audiences.'”
+August 22, 1951: Here is another printing of Elizabeth Toomey’s column for the United Press reporting that Judy was “going to try in this country what she did so successfully in the British Isles for the past five months – singing on the stage in front of what she calls ‘paying audiences.'”
 Judy also addresses her weight issues.

 Judy had just returned from her successful engagement at The London Palladium and a subsequent tour of England and Scotland.
 The news had not yet broken that Judy was poised to bring vaudeville back to The Palace Theatre in New York.